ColaMint/pokemon.nvim/README.md

 ### `:PokemonTogglePokedex`

-Toggle the float window of pokedex.
+Toggle the floating window of `Pokedex`.

 recommended keymap: